An ‘insane’ covid lockdown two miles from the Capitol, with no end in sight

 D.C. jail inmates with coronavirus barred from access to lawyers, family, showers and changes of clothing, inspectors say

 Jail officials say that what they call their “medical stay-in-place” policy, draconian as it might seem, has prevented the kind of covid-19 outbreaks seen at other correctional facilities.
-But some health experts and advocates for the incarcerated say that protective impulse has evolved into a grave human-rights abuse as days and weeks have turned to months of around-the-clock confinement, either alone or with a cell mate.
+But some health experts and advocates for the incarcerated say that protective impulse has evolved into a grave human rights abuse as days and weeks have turned to months of around-the-clock confinement, either alone or with a cell mate.
 An overwhelming majority of the jail’s inmates are Black, and many have not yet been found guilty of the crimes for which they were arrested.

 “It is a very dangerous situation that you describe,” said Craig Haney, a psychology professor at the University of California, Santa Cruz who has studied the effects of solitary confinement.
 Haney said a year of “23 and 1” lockdown would ordinarily be reserved for those who commit extraordinary breaches of prison rules, most likely involving acts of violence.